saf-dmitry/taskpaper-mode/scripting.md

 The intended interpretation is that the task is due on 2018-02-01 and repeats itself every (one) month starting from that time.
 Meaningful repeater values are duration offsets and combination thereof, which shift time into the future, i.e., `+5d`, `+2w`, `+2 Tue`, etc.

-The following function checks if the item at point has the repeater attribute `@repeat`, and if yes, shifts the time value of the `@due` attribute to the next possible future time as specified by the repeater value.
+The following function checks if the item at point has a repeater attribute `@repeat`, and if yes, shifts the time value of the `@due` attribute to the next possible future time as specified by the repeater value.
 If no due date is set or if the function is called with the `C-u` prefix argument, the time shift is calculated from the current time instead.

     (defun my-taskpaper-item-repeat-maybe (&optional from-now)
       "Re-schedule recurring item."